 Can you believe that another year has come and gone?!
-In the blink of an eye, 2019 will be gone and 2020 will be here.
 For many, the start of the new year is a great time to think about new goals for the upcoming year.
 However, sometimes it’s hard to create goals and stick to them.
 What’s the secret to setting attainable goals that last all year?
 How is it possible to achieve them?
 Read more below on how to set devotional goals and work toward them daily.

 Questions to Consider When Setting Devotional Goals